-Domain authority has become part of the SEO jargon and yet still, many marketers struggle to understand what it is and why it matters.
-It’s no wonder… there are hundreds of factors Google considers when indexing and ranking websites — can this one domain authority signal really make much of a difference?
+Domain authority has become part of the SEO jargon.
+Yet still, many marketers struggle to understand what it is and why it matters.
+It’s no wonder.
+Google considers hundreds of factors when indexing and ranking websites.
+So, can this one domain authority signal really make much of a difference?

 In local SEO, domain authority matters a great deal; in fact, it’s one of the most important localized ranking factors.

 The engineers who created Moz’s Open Site Explorer tool years ago coined the term “domain authority.”
 Back in the good ole days of 2006, defining domain authority was so much easier, as Moz Open Site Explorer, Majestic SEO Site Explorer or numerous other tools would nail down a solid domain authority number for you.
 From there, you could embark on a link building campaign and watch that figure rise (usually while you observed gains in Google rankings, too).

 Today, domain authority can account for multiple signals including (but not limited to) social shares, brand mentions, domain age, long clicks, backlinks, backlink age, spam signals, and citations.

 As the search engine optimization evolves, it has become even more challenging to define domain authority, at least from a mechanical or technical perspective.
 In fact, a more appropriate term for the metric as we understand it today might be Domain Search Engine Value — how useful and relevant is your website for the search engines?
 If your domain provides value to end users, Google will eventually take notice.
 Your website will have lower bounce rates, longer long clicks, increased natural brand mentions, etc.

 This is not to say that backlinks/social shares don’t still hold tremendous value in the Google search algorithm.
 These metrics will likely continue to be heavily weighted signals for years to come.
 However, improving the user experience will naturally improve a website’s value in the eyes of search engines.